kimai/kimai/var/docs/permissions.md

 Knowing that many companies need a different combination of allowed permissions than the default ones, you might also want to change the pre-configured permission.

 You can do that in your [local.yaml](configurations.md).
-Define the permissions like in the above mentioned example, you might start by copying the default permissions from kimai.yaml.
+Define the permissions like we did in the above mentioned example, you might start by copying the default permissions from `kimai.yaml`.

+Be aware: if you configure your own permission definition, you have to overwrite the complete node (`sets`, `maps` or`roles`) that you edited and define all SETS and/or ROLES.